Subham0207/game-engine/Documentation.md

 15. implmented changing transformation from outliner as well
 16. Next should be - Solving shader issues ( probably start PBR ), Implmenting Level so I can save the position of the objects.
 Then it should be loading animations.
 17. PBR progress following opengl lighting tutorial: I need to send Material textures from mesh.cpp.
 Also load correct ones to disk.
 Update the shader program with pbr.frag.
 UPDATE: PBR basic is working with point lights.
+18. Working with files.
+First try storing model in a custom file and try loading model instances using this file.

 ## How to start the application
 1. you need to use cmake.